p2panda/handbook/website/docs/specification/networking/replication-protocol.md

 1. Node `A` gets latest known sequence number `s` for log `k` of author `p` from own database
 2. Node `A` makes a GraphQL request `entriesNewerThanSeqNum` and asks Node `B` if it has newer entries of log `k` and author `p` starting from sequence number `s`
 3. Node `B` replies with a paginated list of encoded entries and operations.
 If it doesn't have that log or if there are no newer entries, it replies with an empty result
-4. Node `A` paginates through the response until it downloaded all new entries, it validates them locally and stores them in its database.
+4. Node `A` paginates through the response until it downloads all new entries, it validates them locally and stores them in its database.
 Node `A` can make use of the `certificatePool` field of `EncodedEntryAndOperation` if it doesn't have the full log locally to verify it

 [qp2p]: https://github.com/maidsafe/qp2p
 [queries]: /specification/APIs/queries